myforce/opal/plugins/video/MPEG4-ffmpeg/ReadMe.txt

 resend.

-Compatibility with the H.263 plugin
+Compatibility with other FFMPEG-based plugins (H.264, H.263, H.263+)
 -----------------------------------

-The H.263 video plugin loads a patched version of ffmpeg 0.4.7, using the PWLIBPLUGINDIR environment variable (default /usr/local/lib/pwlib) to find libavcodec.so.
+The H.263 (without + or 1998) video plugin loads a patched version of ffmpeg 0.4.7, using the PWLIBPLUGINDIR environment variable (default /usr/local/lib/pwlib) to find libavcodec.so.
 Put the patched libavcodec.so for H.263 in /usr/local/lib/pwlib, put the new libavutil and libavcodec in /usr/local/opal-mpeg4, set LD_LIBRARY_PATH appropriately, and there should be no conflict between the plugins.
+H.264 and H.263+ can make use of the same FFMPEG used for MPEG4 and will look in the same directories.

 Interoperability
 ----------------

-The plugin has never been tested with other implementations, but it advertises itself as MP4V-ES and may comply with RFC 3016.
+This plugins has been tested with linphone and should comply with RFC 3016.